-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 In this case, it also demonstrated the mighty pushback that can arise from voters when those officers appear to give Trump what he wants.

-Inside the Wayne County annex building in downtown Detroit, the Board of Canvassers took their seats at the front of the room.
+Inside the Wayne County annex building in downtown Detroit, the board members took their seats at the front of the room.
 They were divided, politically and literally.
 Two White Republicans sat on the left.
 Two Black Democrats sat on the right.
 Between each one was a clear plexiglass divider, a measure to stop the spread of the coronavirus.

 Most of the time, this is a board nobody comes to watch.